influxdata/influxdb-client-js/influxdb-client.queryapi.with.md

 ## QueryApi.with() method

-Adds extra options for this query API.
+Returns a new query API with extra options applied.

 <b>Signature:</b>